HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```

+All stack frame locations are addressed relative to the current stack pointer.
+SP-4 contains the pointer to the previous stack frame.
+This field is set optional.
+Since the stack frame size is determined at compile time, the previous stack pointer can be computed by subtracting the frame size from the current stack pointer.
+SP-8 is the location where the return link can be stored, if necessary.
+A leaf function may not store the return link in this location.

+// ??? **note** under construction.
+How much space do we need for the calling convention ?
+// ??? we would need a space to keep the TP value, perhaps a static link for Pascal like languages, and so on.

 ### Register Partitioning

 To the programmer general registers and segment registers are the primary registers to work with.
-Although the registers have no special hardware meaning, the runtime convention assigns to some of the registers a dedicated purpose.
+Although the registers have with few exceptions no special hardware meaning, the runtime convention assigns to some of the registers a dedicated purpose.
 The registers are further divided into caller save and callee save registers.
 A register that needs to be preserved across a procedure call is either saved by the caller or the callee.

 ```
             General registers                           Segment registers